 Prerequisite: ECON 201 Principles of Economics.
-In this course, students will learn how to increase company profitability by applying economic analysis to a wide array of business problems.
-A problem-solving approach will be used to achieve this objective.
-Emphasis will be placed on the application of economic tools rather than relying on a purely theoretical understanding.
+Students in this course will explore how the profitability of companies can be increased through the application of economic analysis to a wide array of business problems.
+Emphasis will be placed on practically applying various economic tools to real-world issues rather than relying only on purely theoretical understandings of managerial economics.